 Period: 1970s – Mid-Century Modern.

 Manufacturer: Walter Hustadt GmbH & Co.
 KG Leuchten, Am Schindellehm 7-9, 59755 Arnsberg, Germany.

-Other versions: Also made as a double light floor lamp, table lamp and wall lamp.
+Other versions: The Fase black with chrome floor lamp exists as a double light floor lamp, table lamp and wall lamp.
 Produced in several colours.

 These series of lamps were also sold by Fase from Spain.
 On this page pictures from the 1974 and 1974-1975 catalogue.
 Fase sold many lamps made by other companies.
 More information over here.
-This black with chrome floor lamp was sold by Fase, Madrid.
+This black with chrome floor lamp is a Fase lamp.